raulriato/TrackIt/README.md

 ```bash
 npm i
 ```
-3. Run the with
+3. Run the app with
 ```bash
 npm start
 ```

-4. Finally access http://localhost:3000 on your favorite browser
+4. Finally, access http://localhost:3000 on your favorite browser